isomerpages/csa-csro-licensing/_how-to/Apply for Licence.md

 ### Guide to New Licence Application

-Applicant may refer to the <a href="https://licensing.gobusiness.gov.sg/faq/applying-for-licences#licence-applications">step-by-step guide </a> which serves to guide cybersecurity service providers on the application submission process in GoBusiness Licensing.
+Applicant may refer to the <a target="_blank" href="https://licensing.gobusiness.gov.sg/faq/applying-for-licences#licence-applications">step-by-step guide </a> which serves to guide cybersecurity service providers on the application submission process in GoBusiness Licensing.